Advertisement

 7 / 8

-Antihistamines, drugs prescribed to treat high blood pressure, certain antibiotics and antidepressants can cause tooth discoloration.
+Antihistamines, drugs prescribed to treat high blood pressure, certain antibiotics, and some cancer treatments can cause tooth discoloration.
+According to a 2023 analysis published in Frontiers in Pharmacology, 25 different medications can interfere with your pearly whites.

 woman outside smoking